BitModern/test-quality-doc/docs/Administration/Integration_config.md

     <p></p>
 </div>

-Clicking on the name of the integration will open the configuration for that integration.
+Clicking on the name of the integration will open the configuration for that integrated project.